 Instructions

-- Toss the peaches with the sugar and lemon and set aside.
+- In a large bowl, toss the sliced peaches with sugar and lemon and set aside.

-- Mix the dry ingredients in a bowl and whisk to blend.
+- Mix the dry ingredients in a separate bowl and whisk to combine.

 - Sprinkle a little sugar over the top and bake for about 12-15 minutes.
 They should be light golden, and you don't want to over bake them.
 Cool on a rack.